matafokka/ExcelDarkThemeFix/README.md

 1. If Add-In doesn't work:
    1. If you have an antivirus:
       1. Add `ExcelDarkThemeFix.xlam` to the exceptions.
 Some antiviruses might prevent Add-Ins from running.
 Don't worry, this Add-In won't make you computer explode :p Check the sources if you're unsure.
       1. Restart Excel and see if Add-In now works.
-If yes, you don't need to complete the steps below.
+If yes, you've installed Add-In, don't follow the steps below.
    1. Navigate to "Options".
    1. On the left side of the window click "Trust Center".
    1. Click "Trust Center Settings..."
-   1. Now you've got three options:
+   1. Now you've got three options, try one after another:
-      1. Unblock from PowerShell (try this first):
+      1. Unblock from PowerShell:
          1. Open PowerShell.
          1. Type `Unblock-File -Path "AppData\Roaming\Microsoft\AddIns\ExcelDarkThemeFix.xlam"` and hit Enter.
          1. Close PowerShell.
-      1. Trust only installed Add-Ins (recommended):
+      1. Trust only installed Add-Ins:
-         1. On the left side of the window click "Trusted new locations".
+         1. On the left side of the Trust Center window click "Trusted Locations".
          1. Click "Add Location".
          1. Click "Browse..."
-         1. Navigate to "%AppData%\Microsoft\AddIns" and click "OK".
+         1. Navigate to `%AppData%\Microsoft\AddIns` and click "OK".
-         1. Click "OK" in all opened windows.
+         1. Click "OK" in all opened Excel windows.
       1. Trust EVERY Add-In you open:
-         1. On the left side of the window click "File Block Settings".
+         1. On the left side of the Trust Center window click "File Block Settings".
          1. Find "Excel 2007 and later Add-In files" row and uncheck both of the checkboxes.
 Well, you may uncheck all the rows to make your life easier.
-         1. Click "OK" in all opened windows.
+         1. Click "OK" in all opened Excel windows.
    1. Restart Excel.

 # Usage

-Script does everything automatically.
+Add-In does everything automatically.
 However, if you've set automatic colors to something and don't want to fix it yourself, in Excel:

-1. Open "Add-Ins" tab (if you didn't have it, it will be added automatically).
+1. Open "Add-Ins" tab (if you didn't have it, it has been added automatically).
 1. Click "Fix all open workbooks".
 1. Read text in pop-up dialog.
 It says that if you click "Yes", you won't be able to undo the changes you've made.
 The only way to undo something is to close all workbooks without saving and open them again.
 1. Click "Yes" if you will not need to undo anything.